IGPenguin/mobile-toolkit/README.md

 ### 🚀 ilaunch
 * `ilaunch` List third-party apps and choose one to run it
-* `ilaunch -s` List os pre-installed apps and choose one to run it
+* `ilaunch -s` List OS pre-installed apps and choose one to run it
 * `ilaunch com.dummy.bundle.id.app` Run app by bundle id

 <div id='section-id-271'/>

 ### 🔪 ikill
 * `ikill` List third-party apps and choose one to restart
+* `ikill -n` List third-party apps and choose one to kill without relaunching it
-* `ikill -s` List os pre-installed apps and choose one to restart
+* `ikill -s` List OS pre-installed apps and choose one to restart
+* `ikill -s -n` List OS pre-installed apps and choose one to kill without relaunching it
 * `ikill com.dummy.bundle.id.app` Target specific app by passing bundle id as argument
+* `ikill com.dummy.bundle.id.app -n` Kill selected app without relaunching it

 <div id='section-id-276'/>